 Microsoft 365 Versions of Office 365

 There are multiple versions fo Office 365 depending upon your use case.
-There are various versions for Home users, Enterprise and our favorite Office 365 for Education.
+There are various versions for Home users, Enterprise, and our favorite Office 365 for Education.
 You can read about the releases, determine the cost, and features for the Home and business versions here.
-The rest of this article will only deal with the features available in the Office 365 for Education version.
+The rest of this article will only deal with the features available in Office 365 for Education version.
 This release is only available to Educational institutions at a price of Zero.
-Educational Institutions can obtain Office 365 at no cost for student, faculty, and staff.
-You just need to sign up.
+Educational Institutions can obtain Office 365 at no cost for students, faculty, and staff.
+You need to sign up.
 If your educational institution has an enterprise agreement with Microsoft( most do), then you can even get additional features for your students, faculty, and staff.

-List of Microsoft 365 applications for education
+List of Microsoft 365 applications for Education

-- Skype for Business – Skype became popular in the mid-2000’s like a peer to peer messaging/voice solution.
+- Skype for Business – Skype became popular in the mid-2000s like a peer to peer messaging/voice solution.
 It became so popular that Microsoft purchased the company in 2011 for over 8 billion dollars.
 It wasn’t clear at first what Microsoft planned to do with the platform, but it has now been integrated with their Linc messaging system and is part of Office 365.
-If you have not tried out Skype, you should check it out as its very powerful and can reduce the cost of doing business as it has many of the same features you would expect from a Voice over IP system at a fraction of the cost.
+If you have not tried out Skype, you should check it out as it is powerful and can reduce the cost of doing business as it has many of the same features you would expect from a Voice over IP system at a fraction of the cost.

 - Microsoft Office Online – Microsoft Office Online is the Office suite in the cloud.
 This includes Word, Excel, Powerpoint, and OneNote.
-If you have the Plus license you can also download full desktop or mobile versions of these Microsoft Office and have them activated on up to 5 different devices.
+If you have the Plus license, you can also download full desktop or mobile versions of these Microsoft Office and have them activated on up to 5 different devices.
 This is available on personal computers as well as institution-owned devices.
 These applications are also available for Macintosh and other Apple devices, so you do not leave your Mac people out either.

 - Voicemail Support – This is an add-on feature where you can have your voicemail hosted in your Office 365 environment if required.
 The ease of use and keeping it all tied together for the purpose of having unified communications is an effective manner of handling email.
 It also makes it possible to do eDiscovery on these communications.
-This is an extra cost and is not part of the free Office 365 for Education offering.
+This is an extra cost and is not part of the free Office 365 for Education offers.